Digital health equity

 Telemedicine expands health care access for patients facing barriers to in-person care but may also inadvertently widen existing care disparities for the 25 million people living in the US with limited English proficiency (LEP).
 In this large, diverse sample of patients seeking primary care during the COVID-19 pandemic, one-third of patients with LEP scheduled a visit by video instead of telephone.
 Patients with LEP chose video less often than patients without LEP, but, among patients with video visit experience, no significant difference in video visit use by LEP was found, suggesting that once patients with LEP have video visit use experience, they are not different from patients without LEP in likelihood to reuse video visits.

-Cross-sectional Associations of Patient Language with Telemedicine Choice Among Adults with Limited English Proficiency
+Cross-sectional Associations of Patient Language and Patient-Provider Language Concordance with Telemedicine Choice Among Adults with Limited English Proficiency

-We looked at the associations of patient language and patient-provider language concordance (i.e., speaking the same language) with telemedicine visit type (video or phone visit).
-Compared to patients speaking Spanish, video visit use was higher among patients speaking Cantonese, Mandarin, and Vietnamese, and lower among those speaking Punjabi.
-Language concordance was associated with lower video visit use.
-Disaggregating patient subpopulation data is necessary for identifying those at greatest risk of being negatively impacted by the digital divide.
+With reduced barriers to seeking out a language-concordant provider, we examined associations of patient language and patient-provider language concordance (i.e., speaking the same language) with telemedicine visit type (video or phone visit).
+Compared to patients speaking Spanish, video visit use was higher among patients speaking Cantonese, Mandarin, and Vietnamese, but lower among those speaking Punjabi.
+Interestingly, video visit use was lower among those who shared the same language as their provider.
+It’s possible that those who do not speak the same language as their provider rely on the visual cues video visits afford.

 Association of Medical Assistant-Supported Virtual Rooming With Successful Video Visit Connections